-The City of Marshalltown Sewer Department is responsible for maintaining all storm and sanitary sewer piping and structures located withing the city limits of Marshalltown, IA.
+The City of Marshalltown Sewer Division is responsible for maintaining all storm and sanitary sewer piping and structures located within the city limits of Marshalltown.
 The department is staffed by 1 Supervisor, 5 Maintenance Worker II's and 1 Data Management Coordinator.
-Collectively, department personnel have combined 133+ years of experience working for storm and sanitary collection systems of Marshalltown
+Collectively, department personnel have combined 133+ years of experience working for storm and sanitary collection systems of Marshalltown.

-We are able to maintain both system by utilizing a small fleet of specialized sewer/ excavating equipment as well as being able to draw from other city department resources which include the use of personnel if needed.
-Likewise, our employee's are available to assist those departments if necessary and do so as part of the city snow removal operations during winter months and one example.
+We are able to maintain both system by utilizing a small fleet of specialized sewer/excavating equipment as well as being able to draw from other City departments when needed.
+The Sewer Division also assists other departments when needed for snow removal operations or disaster response.

 Our storm and sanitary sewer systems are each a separate closed piping system.
-This means that all water runoff from the streets and waterways/ creeks will eventually enter the Iowa River watershed without treatment and all sanitary sewer flows will be directed to the Water Pollution Control Plan and treated before discharging to the Iowa River.
-It is vital that we maintain the 2 separate systems so that we can help achieve water quality requirements as they discharge into the Iowa River and flow to our neighbors downstream.
+This means that all water runoff from the streets and waterways and creeks will eventually enter the Iowa River watershed without treatment.
+All sanitary sewer flows, from flushing a toilet or putting something down a drain, will be directed to the Water Pollution Control Plant and treated before discharging to the Iowa River.
+It is vital that we maintain the two separate systems so that we can help achieve water quality requirements as they discharge into the Iowa River and flow to our neighbors downstream.

 - There are 3,648 storm structures in our storm system